Caldwell, Idaho: Arts and culture

-Caldwell has held an annual Indian Creek Festival every September since 2003.
+Caldwell has held an Indian Creek Festival every September since 2003.
 The event includes a fun run and a tug of war.
-Indian Creek Plaza, located in downtown Caldwell, includes an ice ribbon each winter, as well as many events throughout the year.
+Indian Creek Plaza, in downtown Caldwell, includes an ice ribbon each winter, as well as many events during the year.

 Parks and recreation

 Caldwell has 12 city parks, two golf courses (Purple Sage and Fairview), a city pool, and three skateparks.

 Education

-Caldwell has five secondary schools—including Caldwell High School and Vallivue High School—and six elementary schools.
+Caldwell K-12 students are split between two school districts: Caldwell School District and Vallivue School District.
+The Caldwell district is the smallest school district geographically in the state, at just 22 square miles.
+The district is bordered on the west, south and east by the much larger Vallivue district, which also encompasses the northern parts of Nampa.
+Between the two districts, there are five middle schools and nine elementary schools.